 In addition to the training required by Act 1984-2, the Board identified a number of training programs needed by only a select number of sheriffs' offices or deputies.
 The Board developed a series of merit courses to better meet these specific needs.
 It was also determined that a number of delivery methods, including online, and residential trainings would be utilized.

-Temple University has offered Off-Duty Carry, Outlaw Motorcycle Gangs, Flying While Armed, and Legal Updates in an online format.
+Temple University offered Legal Updates, Conducting Traffic Stops, LEO Flying While Armed, Surviving Critical Incidents, and Drug Identification to 412 sheriffs and deputies in an online format.